-No employee shall be required to work on his or her regularly scheduled day off.
-An employee who agrees to work on a day on which the employee had been scheduled off will not be deprived of the opportunity of working his or her regular scheduled days that week, with overtime pay if due under the overtime provisions of this Agreement.
-The foregoing shall not apply where the employee voluntarily trades his or her days off with another employee.
+No employee shall be required to work on their regularly scheduled day off.
+An employee who agrees to work on a day on which the employee had been scheduled off will not be deprived of the opportunity of working their regular scheduled days that week, with overtime pay if due under the overtime provisions of this Agreement.
+The foregoing shall not apply where the employee voluntarily trades their days off with another employee.